Oliver Sipple: Later years and death

 As far as I was concerned, I had done the right thing and the matter was ended.
 I didn't learn until sometime later – I can't remember when – he was gay.
 I don't know where anyone got the crazy idea I was prejudiced and wanted to exclude gays.

-Issues arising from the press's reporting of Sipple's private life are referred to in the motion picture Absence of Malice and in an episode of LA Law.
+Issues arising from the press's reporting of Sipple's private life are referred to in the motion picture Absence of Malice and in an episode of L.A.
+Law.
 A number of law review articles, books, and commentary pieces have discussed "the perplexing ethical dimensions of the case".

 In popular culture

-Oliver Sipple’s story was shared in a 2017 episode of the WNYC radio program RadioLab.
-The program airs in syndication on National Public Radio.
+Oliver Sipple's story was shared in a 2017 episode of the WNYC radio program Radiolab.
+The program aired in syndication on National Public Radio.